pengc99/nvidia-gp-gpu/README.md

 ```
 # Setup Overclocking Scripts
 See /scripts/ for the scripts that controls overclocks.
 Install them to ```/usr/local/src/gp-gpu.sh/```
+You will need to edit the settings in the script for your configuration.
+The settings are near the bottom

 See /systemd/ for the systemd unit files that control overclocks.
 Install them to ```/etc/systemd/system/```